spector-0110/TEMPUS-BACKEND/README.md

 # Tempus Backend API

-A robust Node.js backend service for hospital management with features like subscription management, appointment scheduling, and notification handling.
+A robust Node.js backend service for hospital management with features like appointment scheduling, and notification handling.

 ## 🚀 Tech Stack